Privacy choices

 • Images are processed locally by the browser-side canvas workflow.

-• The downloaded PNG reflects the canvas-rendered effect more directly than the CSS approximation.
+• The downloaded PNG renders from the source image dimensions and reflects the pixel-mapped effect more directly than the CSS approximation.

-• Duotone colors should still be checked for brand fit, image detail, and text overlay contrast before production use.
+• Duotone colors should still be checked for brand fit, image detail, responsive crops, and text overlay contrast before production use.

 What the Hue Codex duotone generator does

-The Hue Codex duotone generator applies a basic two-color image effect to a demo source or an uploaded local image.
-You choose a shadow color and a highlight color, and the preview canvas remaps the image through those two colors.
+The Hue Codex duotone generator applies a two-color image treatment to a default image source or an uploaded local image.
+You choose a shadow color and a highlight color, then tune intensity, midtone bias, and contrast while the browser-side canvas remaps the image through those two colors.

-The tool is designed for quick visual exploration and handoff: preview the effect, adjust the two colors, download the rendered PNG, or copy the shadow, highlight, and CSS approximation notes from the export panel.
+The tool is designed for visual exploration and production handoff: compare the source image and duotone result, review tone-ramp and overlay-text guidance, download the rendered PNG, or copy summary, CSS, JSON, Markdown, and token-style output from the export panel.

 Duotone generator definition